eggpi/citationhunt/scripts/README.md

 [../config.py](https://github.com/eggpi/citationhunt/blob/master/config.py).

 We should now make sure these scripts know how to find and log in to the databases they will use.
-In order to do that, you'll need two MySQL config files: `wp.my.cnf` tells CitationHunt where to find the database with Wikipedia dumps, and `ch.my.cnf` tells it where to write its own database.
+In order to do that, you'll need a MySQL config file that gets passed to Citation Hunt via the `REPLICA_MY_CNF` environment variable (the default path is conveniently `~/replica.my.cnf`, for running on Toolforge).

-For example, in a local setting, you could use:
+In a local setting, you could just use something like:

-    $ cat wp.my.cnf
+    $ cat ~/replica.my.cnf
     [client]
     user='root'
     host='localhost'

-and have `ch.my.cnf` be a symlink to `wp.my.cnf`.
-Put these two files in the root directory of this repository, where `chdb.py` is.
-Please refer to the MySQL documentation for the other options you can specify on this file.

 From now on, the commands we'll be typing depend on the language you're generating a database for.
 They expect an environment variable `CH_LANG` to be